shashishekharazad/Chat-Room-CPP/README.md

 # Chatroom Application

-A chatroom built in C++ using the concepts of socket programming and multi-threading.
-It supports chatting among multiple clients.
+A cchatroom application using socket programming and multi-threading for concurrent communication.

 ![](/screenshot.png)
 ## How to run